peterlugtig/peterlugtig.github.io/content/post/vacancy-for-assistant-professor.md

 ---
-title: 'vacancy for assistant professor'
+title: 'Vacancy for assistant professor'
-date: `r Sys.Date()`
+date: 2022-11-07
 draft: false
 tags : [vacancy, job, survey methods, research, teaching]
 ---

 Are you passionate about data quality?
 Are you an expert on survey methods, data collection and analysis?
 We have an opening for assistant professor!
 Please see the official vacancy below.
 Interested, but have questions?feel free to contact me informally.
-Deeadline for applications 3 December 2023.
+Deadline for applications 3 December 2023.

 - Peter

-##Job description
+## Job description

 The department of Methodology and Statistics has a job opening for one assistant professor (tenured, 0.8-1 FTE) requiring you to contribute to our educational and research programmes.
 You will be employed at the Department of Methodology and Statistics of the Faculty of Social and Behavioural Sciences at Utrecht University.
 We provide teaching in methods and statistics within all Bachelor’s and Master’s degree programmes of the Faculty of Social and Behavioural Sciences and University College Utrecht.
 We offer the only two-year master’s degree programme exclusively focused on methodology and statistics in the social, biomedical, and behavioural sciences in the Netherlands (in cooperation with Twente University and the Biostatistics group of Utrecht University Medical Centre).